YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 YottaDB/GT.M also provides a mechanism for processes to indicate that instead of explicitly relinking newer versions of routines, they would like to “subscribe” to and automatically execute the latest updated (“published”) object code of routines.
 Processes indicate this interest by appending an asterisk (“*”) to each directory name from which they wish to execute the latest object code.

 Start a new session of YottaDB/GT.M (so that you don't have any routines linked the old way), and modify $zroutines to append an asterisk to the object directory from which your routines are executed.
-If you are using a version of YottaDB/GT.M newer than V6.2-000, the gtmprofile script may already have appended the requisite asterisk.
+If you are using a version of GT.M newer than V6.2-000, or a YottaDB version, the gtmprofile script may already have appended the requisite asterisk.
 Then execute the “greeting” program to make the process link the object code:

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ gtm